AganzeFelicite/alx-pre_course1/README.md

-this is an ALX PROJECT ABOUT git commands
+this is an ALX PROJECT ABOUT git commandst thannks thsnskjlsljbkjbvkjbdvkjbdkjvbvdkjjvbdvkjjvbkjvbdjbkj